BlakePeterson54/short-dealer-form/README.md

 ## Tech stack
 - HTML / CSS
 - Vanilla JavaScript (ES modules)
+- Vite (local dev)
 - Google Apps Script (web app endpoint) → Google Sheets
 - Cloudflare Pages (deployment)

 ## Security / anti-spam notes
 This project uses a honeypot field to block common bot submissions.
-For a production hardening pass, you could add:
+For a production hardening pass, consider:
 - rate limiting (edge/workers)
 - server-side validation
 - CAPTCHA (only if spam becomes persistent)

-## Local development
-Open the project with any static server (recommended) or use VS Code Live Server.

-Example:
-- Open the project folder
-- Run a local static server
-- Visit the local URL and submit a test lead

 ## Configuration
 The Google Apps Script endpoint is intentionally **not committed** in public versions of this repo.

+1. Copy `.env.example` → `.env`
-Set your endpoint in one of these ways:
+2. Set your endpoint:
-- a small config file not checked into git (recommended)
-- environment-based injection during deployment
-- a placeholder constant replaced during build/deploy
+   - `VITE_FORM_ENDPOINT=...`

+If `VITE_FORM_ENDPOINT` is not set, the form runs in **demo mode** and logs the payload to the browser console.

+## Local development
+From the project root:
+1. Install deps
+2. Start dev server
+3. Open the local URL and submit a test lead

+(Use your usual `npm install` / `npm run dev` workflow.)

 ## Deployment
 Deployed via Cloudflare Pages with a connected GitHub repo.